Why is my dog out of control?

 These types of problems can be related to a lack of exercise.

-Even though my dog does not appear to be high energy, he will still have an easier time remaining calm during “exciting” situations if I consistently exercise him.
+Even though my dog did not appear to be high energy, he would still have an easier time remaining calm during “exciting” situations if I consistently exercised him.

 With my younger dog Remy, this is even more important!